Artist's Notes

 When investing in fine art, the patron should understand that they will be able to hand that work of art down for many generations to follow.
 One can be assured that the pigments and substrates I use are archival, light safe, and of museum quality.

+My mixed media process typically begins with sketches and washes in ink or acrylic.
+This is followed by painting in oil pigments and, at times, cold wax medium.
 Although somewhat intuitive, the process allows me to move from form to contemplation and back again to form.
 It also brings forth a composition that might best be described as an abstract narrative.